 So is there a future for VR in recruitment?

 Is there a future for VR in recruitment?
-We will see, I personally think that at this moment it is just throwing money from the window and I am not expecting that VR will be playing a bigger role in the near future.
+We will see, I think that at this moment it is just throwing money from the window and I am not expecting that VR will be playing a more significant role in the near future.
 But VR has a future for sure, but bigger than VR will be AR (augmented reality).

 Of course, there are still many unknowns when it comes to using VR and AR in recruitment, but, even so, there are startups and companies that see VR as the solution that will help them find the right candidates in the shortest time possible.

-VR is an interesting thing, but AR will have a better future.
+VR is an exciting thing, but AR will have a better future.
 Especially since AR could become a great addition to employer branding and it will bring better results and candidate experience than VR.
-VR in recruitment is another buzzword so be ready, you will be hearing about it more often in the future.
+VR in recruitment is another buzzword so be ready; you will hear about it more often in the future.

 About the author: Jan Tegze is the author of Full Stack Recruiter and results-oriented Talent Acquisition Leader with extensive experience in full life cycle recruiting, and broad knowledge in international recruiting, sourcing, recruitment branding, marketing, and proactive, innovative sourcing techniques.